byu-oit/handel/docs/design.md

 Services are deployed in parallel wherever possible.
 Some services in the deployment specification depend on other services, so those must be deployed serially.

-The orchestra library orders service dependencies into levels that are deployed in parallel.
+The Handel library orders service dependencies into levels that are deployed in parallel.
 The first level deployed contains dependencies for the next level to be deployed, and so on.

 # Service Deployer Contract